-Robert K. Agar, Jr. Volunteerism Award
+Robert K. Agar Jr. Volunteerism Award

-In 1981, following the death of Mr. Robert K. Agar, Jr., a member of Berkshire United Way's Board of Directors, the Award was re-named to honor his memory.
-Beginning in 1984, a conscious decision was made by volunteers to re-position the Agar Award as an honor open to any person whose significant commitment to the ideals and spirit of volunteer service to the community was truly exemplary and worthy of emulation.
+In 1981, following the untimely death of Robert K. Agar, Jr., a member of the Berkshire United Way Board of Directors, the award was renamed to honor his memory.
+In 1984, a conscious decision was made by volunteers to reposition this award as an honor open to any individual or organization whose significant commitment to the ideals and spirit of volunteer service to the community is exemplary and worthy of emulation.

 Daniel C. Dillon Helping Hands, Caring Heart Award

-J Edward Dery Memorial Award
+J. Edward Dery Memorial Award

-Ruth P and Nicholas Boraski Leaders in Philanthropy Award
+Ruth P. and Nicholas Boraski Leaders in Philanthropy Award

-The Nicholas and Ruth Boraski Leaders in Philanthropy Award honors an individual, couple or group who have demonstrated by their personal example as well as financial commitment their dedication to improving the quality of life for everyone in our community regardless of their means.
+This award honors an individual, couple, or group who have demonstrated through personal example as well as financial commitment their dedication to improving the quality of life for everyone in our community, regardless of their means.